26 January 2011

 We knew from that first meeting that she knew us.
 She remained calm during the entire trip until we pulled into our yard.
 Idaho knew she was home!
 She danced around with excitement, and it was all you could do to hold her to get her into the ring.

 She whinnied!
 She Snorted!
 She pranced!

-Her best grooming buddy was grooming her over the fence shortly thereafter.
-The horse that had dominated the group quickly showed her dominance again...just like before.
+Her best grooming buddy was grooming her over the fence shortly after that.
+The horse that had dominated the group quickly showed her dominance again, just like before.

 She was in good shape.
 She was thinner than when she left but otherwise healthy.
 The family who had Idaho since February had taken good care of her.

-She had been completely body clipped and her spot was cut really close, almost gone.
+She had been entirely body-clipped, and her spot was almost gone, cut close to her skin.
 Most of her color appeared gray instead of brown.
-She still has good muscle tone, which is a miracle also.
+She still has good muscle tone, which is a miracle, also.

 It was unfortunate for us all to have this thief march into our lives in September of "97."
-In the end everyone suffered.
-Our family, who spent countless hours and dollars to find her and the last owners who had their future dreams shattered will probably never get over this completely.
+In the end, everyone suffered.
+Our family spent countless hours searching for Idaho and thousands of dollars to find her.
+And the family who had her last, who had their future dreams shattered, will probably never get over this entirely, either.

 In Memory of Idaho - 1985 to 2016

 * "One source says 40,000 to 55,000 are stolen each year." - These numbers are based on a study done in the late 90's.
 There are no current numbers available.